What’s Hot And What’s Not In The 2019 Lexus Lineup

 The Lexus LC represents the pinnacle of almost 3 decades of engineering on Lexus’ part.
 The personal luxury grand tourer isn’t only one of their most luxurious offerings, but also one of their most handsome and most powerful models.
 This true flagship car that costs upwards of $90,000 is still rather fresh having debuted for MY 2018, but the Japanese are already working on spicing it up behind the curtains.
 More and more rumors about the even more powerful LC F version are circulating around the web, and we have to admit we’re sold on the idea.
 The potential performance coupe could be powered by a 600 plus horsepower 4.0L twin-turbo V8 mill that would mark the end of naturally aspirated engine usage in the sporty F Lexus models.
 Moreover, that would be only the third time that Lexus has used a turbocharged engine in its 30 years on the market.
 To be quite honest, we’re just as shocked as you to read that sentence.
 With forced induction becoming more popular than ever, it would seem almost unwise to purposely steer clear of the benefits of turbos.

 Before the Lexus LC F arrives, potential buyers will have to make do with the LC 500 and LC 500h which make “only” 471 and 354 horsepower respectively.
 The former uses a naturally aspirated 5.0L V8 in order to achieve that goal, while the latter sports a 3.5L hybrid V6 powertrain working on the Atkinson Cycle.
-At the same time, the former boasts a modern 10-speed auto transmission, while the latter makes do with a continuously variable 4-speed automatic transmission.
+At the same time, the former boasts a modern 10-speed auto transmission, while the latter makes do with a continuously variable 4-speed automatic gearbox.
 2,484 units sold in the U.S. during 2017 might seem like a low figure, but being a highly dedicated niche vehicle, the Lexus LC should be fine.
 And, it’ll be even more fine if it ends up swallowing that twin-turbo V8 we mentioned earlier.

 02. 2019 RX